KahVille/weeklychallenges/README.md

 The challenge playlist can be found [here](https://www.youtube.com/playlist?list=PLLWMQd6PeGY1VcJGocm1wwtFCZUrh2sc9 "IAMTimCorey Weekly Challenges")

-The master branch contains ready made solutions for the individuual challenges.
+The master branch contains ready made solutions for the individual challenges.
 Checkout the development branch for the solutions that are currently in progress.

 ## Challenge List: